rohit-tambakhe/mediawiki/README.md

 SUBNET4_ID=subnet-0455b31248ef4f635
 ```

-## Before performing operations using kubectl it is recommended to run `source aws_vars.sh` to source the correct environment variables.
+### NOTE: Before performing operations using kubectl it is recommended to run `source aws_vars.sh` to source the correct environment variables.

 4. Create and Internet Gateway and attach to VPC to make it publicly available.